1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Maricopa Buyer Agent: Local Expertise for Home Buyers

 David Hoos handles buyers on our team.
 First-time, repeat, relocating from out of state.
-Patient, thorough, available.
+Patient, thorough, and available.

 Real Broker LLC · Licensed in Arizona